Tennessee: e-Prescribing of Controlled Substances

 The Practice Fusion EHR provides advanced electronic prescribing capabilities, including electronic prescribing of controlled substances (EPCS).*

-Practice Fusion: Using an Electronic Health Record (EHR) to meet Tennessee state mandates for certified e-prescribing for controlled substances (EPCS)
+Practice Fusion: Using an Electronic Health Record (EHR) to meet Tennessee state mandates for certified e-prescribing for controlled substances (EPCS).
+EPCS allows you to:

 - Offers a streamlined process for fast identity verification